-Append for this policy/ activity.
-Name: Name: activity.
-Position: Position: Date: Date: Signature: Signature: 4) Consultation with Service Manager Name: Date: 5) Authorisation by Director or Head of Service Name: Position: Date: Name: Position: Date: 6) Committee report form, and any survey responsible for the s to a matter that has to go before a ort author sends the Committee Rep upporting assessment documents, to monitoring and the Committee Office ttee. e.g. Social Work and Housing Date: 7) EIA author sends a copy of the finalised form to: eia@abdnshire Date: Date: · · (Equalities team to complete) Has the completed form been published on the website?
-YES/NO ES/NO Date:
+леропаж і 6) If the EIA relates to a matter that has to go before a Committee, Committee report author sends the Committee Report and this form, and any supporting assessment documents, to the Officers responsible for monitoring and the Committee Officer of the relevant Committee. e.g. Social Work and Housing Committee.
+Date: 7) EIA author sends a copy of the finalised form to: eia@abdnshire Date: (Equalities team to complete) Has the completed form been published on the website?
+YES/NO Date: